Copyright 2016-2022 Susan Burneson. All rights reserved. Kindly talk with us before reproducing any content you find on the website.

 Austinites Kenneth Threadgill and Roger Beck shared a deep connection to our neighborhood, as well as a long friendship and dedication to Texas music.

-In 1933, Threadgill’s opened on the Dallas Highway north of the Austin city limits.
+In 1933, Threadgill’s opened at 6302 Georgetown Road, also known then as the Dallas Highway, north of the Austin city limits.
 Today, that address is 6416 North Lamar in the Brentwood neighborhood.
 Owner Kenneth Threadgill loved music.
 He sang, danced, and learned to yodel as a young man, inspired by music legend Jimmie Rodgers.
 For more than 40 years, Threadgill performed at the club and encouraged other musicians, including Janis Joplin, who first sang there in the early 1960s.
 Joplin made her last appearance in Austin in July 1970, when she and Threadgill sang and danced before a large crowd for his 61st birthday; three months later she died at age 27.
 He closed Threadgill’s in 1974 after the death of his wife, Mildred.

 Kenneth Threadgill died in 1987.
 He and Janis Joplin—along with Stevie Ray Vaughan, Townes Van Zandt, and a handful of others—were inducted into the Austin Music Memorial in 2010.
 For his contributions as a musician and supporter of the local music scene, Threadgill has been called “a unifier of Austin’s past and present” and “the father of Austin country music.”
 For more than 80 years, Threadgill’s was described as “a cultural touchstone for the city.”